substrait-io/substrait/site/docs/index.md

 ## Why not use SQL?

-POSIX SQL is a well known language for describing queries against relational data.
+SQL is a well known language for describing queries against relational data.
 It is designed to be simple and allow reading and writing by humans.
 Substrait is not intended as a replacement for SQL and works alongside SQL to provide capabilities that
 SQL lacks.
 SQL is not a great fit for systems that actually satisfy the query because it does not provide sufficient detail and is not represented in a format that is easy for processing.
 Because of this, most modern systems will first translate the SQL query